Abd-007/Switch-Emulators-Guide/Selection/Windows/Nvidia/Result.md

 - Has a built-in Mii creator

 **Cons:**
 - Slightly more demanding, as it doesn't rely on unstable hacks
-- Vulkan is currently in its own testing build, as it's still being worked on
 - AMD support is very limited

 **What do they both have?**